Ryanstemkoski1/cydoc-frontend-tmp/README.md

 You can learn more in the [Create React App Documentation](https://facebook.github.io/create-react-app/docs/getting-started).

 To learn React, check out the [React Documentation](https://reactjs.org/).

+# Before Submitting a PR

+Before committing changes, please run `npm run lint` to lint.

+To fix the linting errors automatically, run `npm run lint fix`.

+Then, run `npm run lint` again and manually fix any remaining errors.

+Before submitting a PR, `npm run lint` should output the following:

+- 😄  No linting errors found for src/index.js
+- 😄  No linting errors found for src/contexts
+- 😄  No linting errors found for tests
+- 😄  No linting errors found for src/components
+- 😄  No linting errors found for src/constants
+- 😄  No linting errors found for src/pages

 # Context API Guide